anhtuanbw/interview-test/README.md

 ### Feature File

-The feature file `myer_account_management.feature` contains the scenarios for testing the Myer Account Management functionalities.
+The feature file `order_items.feature` contains the scenarios for testing the Myer Account Management functionalities.

 ### Page Objects